FriendlyUser/astro-tech-blog/src/pages/posts/tech/2023/Demystifying_Microsoft.AspNetCore.Authorization.md

 ---
+description: In this article, we will delve into the key components of this system, examine how it works, and explore various ways to implement custom authorization policies
+imgSrc: /imgs/2023/1400635341.png
+layout: '@/templates/BasePost.astro'
+pubDate: '2024-09-21T06:51:47.000Z'
+tags: []
 title: Demystifying Microsoft.AspNetCore.Authorization
-pubDate: "2024-09-21T06:51:47.000Z"
-description: "In this article, we will delve into the key components of this system, examine how it works, and explore various ways to implement custom authorization policies"
-tags: []
-layout: "@/templates/BasePost.astro"
-imgSrc: /imgs/2023/186810635.png
 ---

 # Demystifying Microsoft.AspNetCore.Authorization

 ## Introduction